alsongard/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the project is mainly focused in using redirections, grep, cut  and hello
+the command used is echo -e ""